-Henk Doorten is a long-time illustrator and co-creator of the Dutch children’s book, Frederik Spin.
+Henk Doorten is a long-time illustrator and co-creator of the Dutch children’s book, Frederick Spin.
 Shortly after the release of the hardcover, Henk and his partner, Ans, decided to bring their characters to the digital world and develop their first eBook for the App Store.
-Created with Corona and the Kwik Photoshop plugin, Henk developed the Frederik Spin eBook in just two months.
+Created with Corona and the Kwik Photoshop plugin, Henk developed the Frederick Spin eBook in just two months.
 Since its release, the app has soared to the #2 eBook spot in the Dutch App Store.

 We chatted with Henk about his role as a designer, experience using Corona and plans for future projects.

 Please tell us about your background as a designer.

 When I first started as a designer, I began working on a Mac Ed.
 At the time, the best combination was using Illustrator 1.x for the drawings and Pagemaker 1.x for the layout.
 My day job is designing logos, websites and brochures for the company I started twenty years ago.

 What inspired you to write the original Frederick Spin hardcover?

 My partner, Ans, spent 20 years working in education with preschoolers and wanted to write a story that children would enjoy.
 Frederick’s story grew out of the idea that there is a spider in nearly every house, and it’s always chased away.
 We wanted Frederick to be a friendly loveable character that children could sympathize with.
 He took a while to sketch just right; I wanted to keep the drawings simple in terms of creating foreground, middle and background with Frederick as a ball of wool with eight legs.
 Though I hadn’t created illustrations like that in years and had never worked on a children’s book before, it turned out to be a very nice experience.
 Ans was the writer and I, the illustrator.
 We released the book, created a website, did a bit of marketing, and found that the story really resonated with children.